saschagrunert/peel/README.md

 }
 ```

-For event more advanced behavior the `node` and `graph` can be used to find out where the parser is located within the
-current structure.
-Access to the current parsing `result` is possible as well.
+It is possible to access the current parsing `result` for a more advanced behavior like dependency checks during the

-## Current limitations
-- Result values referencing to the actual input is currently not implemented
-- Going back during traversal is not possible
+parsing.

 ## Contributing
 You want to contribute to this project?
 Wow, thanks!
 So please just fork it and send me a pull request.